-IMPORTANT, please read this!
+IMPORTANT, please read the text below!

 The telescopes are operated in the evenings year-round on Friday and Saturday from 7:30 to 10:30 pm.
 Generally, the observatories are open and volunteers are available to show the telescopes and explain their history and operation even when weather conditions prohibit viewing through the telescopes.
 The observatories are closed, however, if it is raining or the area outside the observatories is wet.